bcgov/GDX-Analytics/examples/html_example/multiple_context/README.md

 This code demonstrates using the HTML/Javascript tracker to push custom events the the Snowplow Tracker.
 For more information on the Snowplow Javascript Tracker see https://github.com/snowplow/snowplow-javascript-tracker.
 NOTE: This is using an old version of the custom event schema.

+## Multiple Context Example

+This HTML/Javascript tracker pushes multiple contexts that pass the same varable (node id).
+This will be used to test behavior.

 ## Project Status

 Currently this project is still in development.